ethankennerly/as2cs/README.md

 =====

  * Reformat variable declaration by grammar.
- * as.def, cs.def package, import
  * Convert cs.def to formatter, analogous to a string template in ANTLR.
+ * Example of as.def, cs.def package, import

 Not supported
 =============